Joshua Umandal

-Joshua Autajay Umandal (born March 8, 1998) is a Filipino volleyball player who last played for Bahraini club Bani Jamra and the Philippine national team.
+Joshua "Jau" Autajay Umandal (born March 8, 1998) is a Filipino volleyball player who plays for Cignal HD Spikers and the Philippine national team.

 Career

 Early career

 Umandal attended the University of the East (UE) playing junior volleyball for the UE Warriors in the UAAP.
 He was scouted as an elementary student by UE when the institution held a training camp at his school, the Barrio Obrero Elementary School in Maypajo, Manila.

 He moved to the University of Santo Tomas (UST), but he had to serve a year of residency in order to play for the Growling Tigers in the UAAP.
 He played with the Tigers for the meantime in the Collegiate Conference of the Premier Volleyball League (PVL) during the 2017 season.
 Umandal would make his senior UAAP debut with UST in 2018 in Season 80.
 His last appearance in the UAAP would be in Season 82 which was cancelled due to the COVID-19 pandemic.